endast/trovebox_uploader/README.md

                             Albums to add the images to
       -p, --public          Make the images uploaded public, default False

+## Pro tip
+Using taskspooler you can queue upload jobs easily:

+    ts python trovebox-uploader.py -i path_to_image_or_folder

+To check the progress of your uploads just run:

+    ts

+You can install taskspooler on OSX with homebrew:

+    brew install task-spooler

+For more info on visit: http://vicerveza.homeunix.net/~viric/soft/ts/

 ## Versions
 0.2 - Added support for permissions and albums